msg-systems/uica-stack/README.md

 ### components
 Each application needs a service and a root component.
-The `msg-js-spa-framework` provides a service and a root component with some basic functionalities that can be extended.
+The `uica-stack` provides a service and a root component with some basic functionalities that can be extended.

 The service component only should recieve events fromt the root component.
 For this purpose it provides an wrapper function 'registerService'.
 For the communication between the service and the root component, the root component provides the counterpart of this wrapper function - 'subscribeDataService'.